Lucoero/FromDiffuse_To_DenseCloud/README.md

          from top left to bottom right.
      iii) Choose one to overwrite with your data.
 Overwrite it.
 2. Open the renderer double-clicking "NubeMolecular.exe".
 Your OS may ask you to reconfirm that you want to open this unknown program.
-This means that we probably didnt write all the adittional info that can be packed with the build associate with a Company Name, etc. Our original upload (the one in https://github.com/Lucoero/FromDiffuse_To_DenseCloud) is the only one that we can assure it is safe.
+This means that we probably didnt write all the adittional info that can be packed with the build associate with a Company Name, etc. Our original upload (the one in https://github.com/Lucoero/FromDiffuse_To_DenseCloud is the only one that we can assure it is safe).
 3. In the main menu of the simulator, click the button corresponding to your simulation.
 The renderer can be closed by ALT+F4 (if the default option of ESC is still bugged, again sorry about that).
 4. Further instructions are shown in the simulation screen.